 MA, Information Design, Eindhoven (DAE, NL) 2017 foundation year

-Our clients, commissioners, and collaborators range from the artistic and cultural fields to businesses and institutes.
-Apart from local projects, we’re also working with international collaborators and commissioners, grounded in our mission to create an alternative working methodology as a global collaborative studio.
+Our clients range from cultural institutions and businesses to independent creatives and like-minded collaborators.
+Grounded in our mission to create an alternative working approach as a global collaborative studio.

 Awards and Features